 You have a clear address history

-You have a good 'credit mix' (a mixture of different types of credit e.g personal loan, credit card and mortgage)
+You have a good 'credit mix' (a mixture of different types of credit e.g personal loan, credit cards and mortgages)

 You don't have any CCJs and you haven't been declared bankrupt

 Lenders also have their own methods for scoring individuals.
 So, while some might refuse to lend money to you based on your borrowing history, others might approve your application.

 If you've been refused credit because of a bad credit record, it's good to wait a few months before making another application.